Permanent Court of Arbitration: Contracting parties

+During the second Hague Peace Conference of 1907, French delegate Baron d’Estournelles de Constant proposed that all participating nations contribute to the construction of the PCA's headquarters, the Peace Palace.
+His suggestion was warmly received, and the PCA's founding states contributed gifts and materials from around the world for the construction of its headquarters.

 Functions

 PCA tribunals have jurisdiction for disputes based on the PCA founding documents (the Conventions on Pacific Settlement of International Disputes), or based on bilateral and multilateral treaties.
-Its Secretary General furthermore acts as an appointing authority for arbitration.
+While the PCA's initial activity principally concerned the settlement of disputes involving only States, through arbitration and other peaceful means such as conciliation, mediation, and fact-finding, the PCA Founding Conventions of 1899 and 1907 established a flexible framework.
+Over time, the PCA's Contracting Parties, in keeping with the evolving needs of the international community, have interpreted the Court's mandate to include disputes involving various combinations of States, State entities, international organizations, and private parties.

 Appointing authority

+The PCA secretary-general furthermore acts as an appointing authority for arbitration.

-When problems arise in designating arbitrators for an arbitration under UNCITRAL arbitration rules (e.g. because one of the parties refuses to designate an arbitrator, or when the designated arbitrators are unable to agree on designation of a third arbitrator), the PCA Secretary-General may be requested to serve as an appointing authority.
-This option is also open for other arbitration agreements, in which the Secretary General is designated.
-Between 2011, and 2015, 257 of such requests were submitted.
+When problems arise in designating arbitrators for an arbitration under UNCITRAL arbitration rules (e.g. because one of the parties refuses to designate an arbitrator, or when the designated arbitrators are unable to agree on designation of a third arbitrator), the PCA secretary-general may be requested to serve as an appointing authority.
+This option is also open for other arbitration agreements, in which the secretary-general is designated.
+Between 2011 and 2015, 257 such requests were submitted.
+In 2024, the Secretary-General received 51 requests relating to appointing authority services.

 Interstate arbitration based on the Hague Convention

-Arbitration between two states takes place when two member states of the PCA decide to submit a dispute for arbitration to a PCA Tribunal.
+Arbitration between two States takes place when two Contracting Parties of the PCA decide to submit a dispute for arbitration to a PCA Tribunal.
 The Tribunal consists of five arbitrators: two (one of whom may be a national of the party concerned) are selected by each party to the arbitration; these four arbitrators then choose the fifth and presiding arbitrator.